 5. Keeping electronic equipment and media in secured areas, including locked rooms.

-6. Deploy HIPAAS-compliant security cameras, and post signs accordingly.
+6. Deploying HIPAA-compliant security cameras, and posting signs accordingly.

 Was this article helpful?